medvedevgroup/Repeat-Aware_Substitution_Rate_Estimator/README.md

 ### $K$-mer mode

-User provides two sets of $k$-mers in a fasta file and an additional distribution csv file, in the following form.
+User provides two sets of $k$-mers in separate FASTA files and an abundance histogram .csv file, in the following form.

 ```
 occurrence i, number of kmers with occurrence i